DevCycleHQ/devcycle-docs/docs/essentials/variables.md

 If you want to move a variable between features, you must first remove it from the previous feature, making it unassociated.
 :::

-### From the CLI

-Variable re-association is currently unavailable through the CLI.